African Lion Safari: Reserves

-The North America reserve is home to American Bison, Elk, Fallow Deer, and Markhor.
-This reserve is grassy.
+The North America reserve is home to American bison, elk, fallow deer, and markhor.
+There are two feeding areas on this large open field.

-Tours

-The African Lion Safari offers two tours for no additional charge; the first one is by boat around a lake whose islands are inhabited by various primates, and the second by train through a natural wetland.

-Visitors onboard the African Queen Boat Cruise will see Black-Handed Spider Monkey, White-Handed Gibbon, Siamang, Black-and-White Ruffed Lemur, Marabou Stork, Ring-Tailed Lemur, Black Spider Monkey, Pink-Backed Pelican, and Black Swan.

-The Nature Boy Scenic Railway travels through natural forest where visitors see native wildlife and several exotic species such as Fallow Deer and Reindeer.
-Trains are pulled by a miniature replica of the Southern Pacific's C. P. Huntington, a 4-2-4T Steam Locomotive.
+Walking Trail

+The "African Queen" Boat Cruise houses animals like ring-tailed lemurs, ruffed lemurs, white-handed gibbons, siamangs, black-handed spider monkeys, squirrel monkeys, black swans, and a pink-backed pelican.
+There is also a boat you ride on to see these animals up close.

+The "Nature Boy" Scenic Railway houses animals like Asian elephants, camels, boreal woodland caribou, and fallow deer.
+There is also a train you ride to see these animals.

+The Tusker Trail is the smallest selection of the zoo.
+Animals here include hippos, American flamingos, and sandhill cranes.

+The Birds of Prey Conservation Centre houses birds like eagles, vultures, owls, falcons, hawks, marabou storks, and secretary birds.

+The Kids' Zoo houses animals like black lemurs, macaws, alpacas, giant tortoises, pygmy goats, pot-bellied pigs, straw-coloured fruit bats, and tamanduas.

 Breeding programs

 The park is involved in the International Species Survival Plans for Asian elephants, cheetahs, White rhinos, and Cinereous vultures.
-It has provided captive bred Barn owls, Burrowing owls, Trumpeter swans, Ferruginous Hawks, and a Bald eagle to reintroduction programs for release into the wild.
+It has provided captive bred Barn owls, Burrowing owls, Trumpeter swans, Ferruginous hawks, and a Bald eagle to reintroduction programs for release into the wild.

 The park currently claims to have the most successful Asian elephant breeding program in North America, and in 2008 became home to the first third generation Asian elephant in North America.
 It has received several CAZA awards, including those recognizing outstanding achievements in the care of both cheetahs and giraffes.

 In 2010, "Jake" became African Lion Safari's first successful Asian elephant birth from an artificial insemination, and the first birth of this kind in Canada.